DownUnderCTF/Challenges_2022_Public/misc/land_down_under/solve/solve.md

 There are a couple of referneces to a flag cabinet pin that include it being loweracse and 64 / 2 which should hopefully hint at it being a non-standard base32 decode.

-Throuw it into a base34 decoder with a-z2-7 and you have:
+Throw it into a base32 decoder with a-z2-7 and you have:

 ``FLAG: DUCTF{ƐƖSSn∀_ɹ_n_sƖɥʇ_D∀Ɛɹ_NㄣƆ_∩0⅄_ℲI}``